brittLiban/Pixel-to-Pattern/README.md

 - Frontend component tests live in `client/__tests__` and rely on React Testing Library plus `jest-dom` assertions.
 - Run the suite from the `client` directory: `npm test`.
 Use `npm run test:coverage` to output coverage data under `client/coverage`.

+### Running Cypress

+- First make sure you have downloaded Cypress
+- run npx cypress open - This will start cypress.
+- Select E2E testing.
+- Choose a browser.
+- Then click home.cy.js - You should see the tests by now.

 ---